Understanding oxide surface stability: Theoretical insights from silver chromate: Results and Discussions

 \subsection{Surface stability}

 First, we calculated the $\gamma$ values for all the 46 terminations as a function only of $\Delta\mu_{\ce{O}}$, assuming no variation in the chemical potential of silver with the aim of analysing the influence of only the temperature (from \Cref{eq:delta_mu_o_sm}) on the surface energy.
 Setting $\Delta\mu_{\ce{Ag}} = 0$ eV means that the silver atoms in the silver chromate phase are in thermodynamic equilibrium with silver atoms in a pure metallic phase (from \Cref{eq:delta_mu_ag}).
-Accordingly, $\Delta\mu_{\ce{O}} = 0$ implies a thermodynamic equilibrium between oxygen atoms in the lattice and free oxygen molecules.
-For both cases, this equilibrium can also be interpreted as a higher number of silver or oxygen atoms added to the surface from the external environment, or removed if the chemical potentials are more negative.
+Accordingly, $\Delta\mu_{\ce{O}} = 0$ eV implies a thermodynamic equilibrium between oxygen atoms in the lattice and free oxygen molecules.
+The limit $\Delta\mu_i \rightarrow 0$ can be understood as the addition of silver or oxygen atoms to the surface from the external environment.
+The removal of such species implies a more negative $\Delta\mu_i$.
 We will call these scenarios ``rich" and ``poor conditions", respectively.
 The results for the 11 most stable slabs are depicted in \Cref{fig:gamma-general}.
 We limited here the $\gamma$ values to 0.4 J/m$^2$ to help with visualization.
-The temperature-chemical potential correspondence values were calculated using Equation 29 of the SM.
+The temperature-chemical potential correspondence values were calculated using \Cref{eq:delta_mu_o_sm}.

 Under this thermodynamic constraint, it is shown that the termination ST-G3 ((101) orientation) is the most stable one, followed by ST-B7 ((111) orientation), until a temperature very close to 0 K, when the ST-E3 ((010) orientation) has the lowest surface Gibbs free energy.
-This shows that the ST-G3 structure is the least sensitive to variations of the surrounding atmosphere, since it is the most favoured one for both rich and poor oxygen conditions (e.g., for any temperature).
+This shows that the ST-G3 structure is the least sensitive to variations of the surrounding atmosphere, since it is the most favoured one for both rich and poor oxygen conditions (i.e., for any temperature).